sdcnku/micropython/docs/library/omv.image.rst

    ``r_margin`` controls the merging of detected circles.
 Circles which are ``x_margin``, ``y_margin``, and ``r_margin`` pixels apart are merged.

+   ``r_min`` controls the minimum circle radius detected.
+Increase this to speed up the algorithm.
+Defaults to 2.

+   ``r_max`` controls the maximum circle radius detected.
+Decrease this to speed up the algorithm.
+Defaults to min(roi.w/2, roi.h/2).

+   ``r_step`` controls how to step the radius detection by.
+Defaults to 2.

    Not supported on compressed images or bayer images.